dennisrazumovsky/precizer/README.md

 ## QUESTIONS AND BUG REPORTS

 * If you have any questions, call help information using _--help_ The help is made as detailed as possible to help users who do not have specialized technical knowledge.
 * You can contact the author through [the github form](https://github.com/dennisrazumovsky).
-You can also [publish a bug report there](https://github.com/dennisrazumovsky/precizer/issues/new).
+You can also [share a bug report there](https://github.com/dennisrazumovsky/precizer/issues/new).
 * If you have questions about using the program, you can ask a question on stackoverflow using the **precizer** tag.
 The author is monitoring such questions and will be happy to provide his answer.

 ## COMPILE AND INSTALLATION